CHAPTER 5. LEARNING TO WRITE

 Could ever lunge, or leap, or spin, or strut.

-I also like to play with the sonnet form, and this one is prompted by the amazing fact that the English language has not even one transitive verb that can decently designate an act essrntial to the propagation of the human race:
+I also like to play with the sonnet form, and this one is prompted by the amazing fact that the English language has not even one transitive verb that can decently designate an act essential to the propagation of the human race:

 THE PASSIONATE PHILOLOGIST TO HIS LOVE